jfd/stage/doc/commands/setup-machine.md

 * `--private-key <path>`:
           The _path_ to the private key to use when issuing the SSH-connection.
 This options is optional and defaults to _<NONE>_

+* `--init-command <cmd>`:
+          An initial command to run when connection is established to remote machine.
+This options is optional and defaults to _<NONE>_

 ## EXAMPLES